 The media and retail outlets often barrage us with the necessity of a fall clean-up so that we can get prepared for the change in seasons.
 Full disclosure: As a resident of the Southern U.S., that may not be at the top of my to-do list, but for many of you advisors in other parts of the country it surely may be a requirement.

 But these days that may be secondary to the fact that you can't turn on the TV or pick up the paper without seeing headlines about the economy, trade uncertainty or geopolitical unrest.
-Does it have you or your clients amped up, like you've had a whole pot of espresso?
+Does it have you or your clients amped up?

 What's worth remembering is there's always going to be something to worry about, whether the markets are good, bad or neutral.
 A key part of any advisor's role is to help clients calmly navigate the turbulence by serving as a steady voice of reason.
-Of course, that's easier said than done sometimes, and that's why in this edition of Coffee With Cott, I'm going to serve up five digestible, and satisfying, fall cleaning steps that can be put in to action right now with the intent to help you and your clientele.
+Of course, that's easier said than done sometimes, I'm going to serve up five digestible, and satisfying, fall cleaning steps that can be put in to action right now with the intent to help you and your clientele.

 - You may want to skip the gutters around the house for the time being and focus instead on tidying up your clients' portfolios.
 Why now?
 While there's no need to panic, you do have a gradually closing window to get some important work done.
 Once October's over, your clients will start planning for the year-end holidays, thinking about how to complete their annual work goals and scheduling family gatherings.
 It makes sense to get ahead of all that now by reassessing your clients' asset allocation plans and tactical investment strategies.